Population: 15.76 Million

 The vast majority of Cambodia’s rural poor still depend on rice cultivation, in spite of its expenses, climate-related challenges, and dominant competition from countries whose large-scale agriculture yields cheaper rice.

 Because permaculture and organic gardening knowledge is lacking in Cambodia, the Campaign’s priority is to develop a team of qualified victory garden facilitators.
-Strategies of F2F’s successful Campaign in Malawi will be modified to address Cambodian culture and society, while Campaign organizers search for new strategies, perhaps uniquely Cambodian, that can be developed into effective catalysts for success with the Campaign.
+Strategies of The Face-to-Face Project’s successful Campaign in Malawi will be modified to address Cambodian culture and society, while Campaign organizers search for new strategies, perhaps uniquely Cambodian, that can be developed into effective catalysts for success with the Campaign.
 Although Cambodia does not have Malawi’s tribal chief structure — a societal structure that has proven to be an effective way to reach large numbers of people in a short time — we believe this Cambodian Campaign will reveal other resources that can be utilized to plan for a larger victory garden scale-up starting from 2021.

 The Victory Garden Campaign in Cambodia breaks the cycle of hunger and extreme poverty by enabling people to save money and feed their families with high-yield home victory gardens.
 Besides averting hunger, people boost nutrition, reduce debt, save money, and discover new opportunities to earn income.